abhimanyuv1/audio-assistant/QUICKSTART.md

 **Simple Test**:
 1. Start Listening
-2. Play this YouTube video: "Ted Talk" (any short one)
+2. Play a YouTube video: "Ted Talk" (any short one)
 3. Wait 30-60 seconds
-4. Check the Transcriptions section
+4. Watch the **Live Transcript** panel fill up in real-time
+5. Try searching for a word from the video
+6. Click "Copy All" or "Export Transcript" to save
-5. Look for the auto-generated summary
+7. Look for the auto-generated summary (if real-time processing is enabled)

 ## Troubleshooting Quick Fixes